pulumi/pulumi-hugo/themes/default/content/blog/tour-pulumi-equinix-provider/index.md

 In order to demonstrate the power and utility of Pulumi and the Equinix provider, Equinix Labs has produced a codebase that [creates a Kubernetes cluster on Equinix Metal](https://github.com/equinix-labs/pulumi-equinix-kubernetes-cluster/).
 The codebase is available in both [TypeScript](https://github.com/equinix-labs/pulumi-equinix-kubernetes-cluster/tree/main/nodejs) and [Python](https://github.com/equinix-labs/pulumi-equinix-kubernetes-cluster/tree/main/python).

+{{% notes type="info" %}}
+For an overview of how Pulumi works along with a guided tour of the codebase and deploying a workload onto the Kubernetes cluster, check out [Pulumi's presentation at Equinix Demo Day 2023](https://youtu.be/-siv1ga0l_o).
+(Pulumi's presentation begins at 3:30:00 below, or click the preceding link to jump directly to Pulumi's presentation on YouTube.):

+{{< youtube "-siv1ga0l_o?t=12576&rel=0" >}}
+{{% /notes %}}

 The codebase gives an excellent example of one of Pulumi's most compelling features: the ability to manage and orchestrate many different kinds of resources in real programming languages with a single tool.
 In addition to the Equinix provider which is used to manage the bare metal compute resources, the codebase also uses the following providers:

 1. [Cloud-init](https://www.pulumi.com/registry/packages/cloudinit/), to run initialization scripts that install the necessary services to run Kubernetes on the bare metal instances once they are spun up.
 Much of this work is accomplished via [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).
 For an even deeper dive on the services installed on the control plane and worker nodes respectively, see [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).